ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation

 \subsubsection{Outlier Tokens as Pitfalls}

 Furthermore, instead of interfering model learning on the \textit{naturally} existed memorization triggers $\mathbf{S}_K(\x)$ as in TP, we propose to create \textit{artificial} memorization triggers to take the place of the original $\mathbf{S}_K(\x)$ as pitfalls.
-By redirecting the model's optimization efforts toward pitfall tokens, it prevents model to memorize the original $\mathbf{S}_K(\x)$.
-Hence, we propose: \begin{itemize} \item \textbf{Targeted Perturbation with Pitfalls (TP-P):} After identifying memorization triggers $\mathbf{S}_K(\x)$, we feed preceding tokens before each slot at position $t$ to the proxy model $\theta_*$, and select the token $\arg \min_{v\in V} f_{\theta_*}(v|x<t)$ as pitfall token to fill the slot iteratively until spending all budget $b$. \end{itemize}
+By redirecting the model's optimization efforts toward these pitfall tokens, it mitigates model's memorization on the original $\mathbf{S}_K(\x)$.
+Hence, we propose: \begin{itemize} \item \textbf{Targeted Perturbation with Pitfalls (TP-P):} After identifying memorization triggers $\mathbf{S}_K(\x)$, we feed preceding tokens before each slot at position $t$ to the proxy model $\theta_\text{proxy}$, and select the token $\arg \min_{v\in \mathcal{V}} f_{\theta_\text{proxy}}(v|x_{<t})$ as pitfall token to fill the slot iteratively until spending all budget $b$. \end{itemize}